fluckmic/TransMem/README.md

 **TransMem**

-This is the ReadMe file which contains additional information about the library.
-Also Main Page of the doxygen documentation.
+Library to store and retrieve transformation in time.
+For more information check out the report in the docs folder and the doxygen documentation.